 This variability makes processes lose their meaning and lead to diminishing quality and productivity.
 This is compounded by the fact that users want immediate service, and even more so in regard to user addition, deletion and modification.
 According to Gartner, resetting of accounts encompasses 30% of Help Desk calls.

-The challenge of management Shadow IT
+The challenge of management Shadow IT for CIOs

 This term refers to devices, software and services that are not controlled by the IT department and are therefore not expressly approved by the organization.
 Basically, we are referring to the situation where a person in the organization decides to use a cloud service without the company’s approval.
 It is very common for task or project management applications, or organizer applications.